zanderaz/COMP-3501/CourseProject/README.txt

 - holding shift while using WASD causes keys to become stuck, e.g. 'w' will stay held when released, which constantly applies unwanted forward movement
 - if an Nvidia banner pop-up appears (from Nvidia app), mouse tracking will desync/jump somewhere else on the screen
-- looking straight up or down causes yaw to rapidly change
+- looking straight up or down causes changes to yaw to increase dramatically